Sunday, 18 March 2012

 THE CAT'S TABLE AND COOKING SRI LANKAN: NOVEL FOOD # 15

 This is my contribution to Novel Food, a quarterly literary/culinary event hosted by Simone from Briciole.
 We prepare a dish of our choosing that has a connection to a published literary work, and then we publish a post about it.
 Show the food, talk about what we have read.
 Simple as that.
 Well, I went outside of my comfort zone this time.
 No, not where the reading was concerned.
-I read Michael Ondaatje’s beautiful novel “The Cat’s Table,” a subtly powerful work conveyed in language that reached into the core of me and will remain there from now on.
+I read Michael Ondaatje’s beautiful novel “The Cat’s Table,” a subtly powerful work conveyed in language that reached into the core of me, there to stay.

 The author, made famous when he published “The English Patient,” is a native of Sri Lanka.
-So I thought I would try to cook a few dishes that are eaten in Sri Lanka.
-Never tasted nor cooked the stuff before.
-I went on a culinary adventure, outside my comfort zone, and I am glad I did.
-I learned quite a bit about southern Indian cuisine and cooking ingredients.
+So I thought I would try to cook a few dishes of Sri Lankan origin.
+Sorry to say, I had never before tasted nor cooked Sri Lankan.
+I went on a culinary adventure, one outside my comfort zone, and I am glad I did.
+I learned quite a bit about southern Indian cooking ingredients and cuisine.

 I made three dishes to celebrate this wonderful novel, and they are as follows:

 All these recipes appear in separate posts.
 Just follow the links!